LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125692819-fd0e12d6-befc-40b3-8686-b4fe0c6c3bb5.png)

-### Error 3: 400 Unexpected Character: was expecting a comma to separate Object entries at [Source:...] line: x
+### Error 3: 400 Unexpected Character: was expecting a comma to separate Object entries at [Source: ...] line: x

 Suppose you wanted to update document 1 by adding the fields `error` and `solution` as seen below: